ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/advanced_settings_en.md

 * `smallkey_shuffle` is an option for A Link to the Past which determines how dungeon small keys are shuffled.
 In this example we have a 1/2 chance for them to either be placed in their original dungeon and a 1/2 chance for them to be placed anywhere amongst the multiworld.
+* `crystals_needed_for_gt` determines the number of crystals required to enter the Ganon's Tower entrance.
+In this example a random number will be chosen from the allowed range for this setting (0 through 7) but will be weighted towards a lower number.
+* `crystals_needed_for_ganon` determines the number of crystals required to beat Ganon.
+In this example a number between 1 and 7 will be chosen at random, weighted towards a high number.
 * `start_inventory` defines an area for us to determine what items we would like to start the seed with.
 For this example we have:
   * `Pegasus Boots: 1` which gives us 1 copy of the Pegasus Boots